Troyanovsky/vibe-coding-guide/en/Lesson_1_Intro.md

 Now here's the thing – pure vibe coding is absolutely magical when it works.
 You can build things you never thought possible, and it feels like having superpowers (which may be just an illusion).
 But it can easily get disastrous and frustrating when you want to build something bigger or more complex.
 You hit a wall, the AI starts making weird mistakes, and you have absolutely no idea what's going on and how to fix. **You're stuck.**

-That's why I want this course to both approaches, but with a focus on making your code **more robust and reliable**.
-I don't want to see people try vibe coding, get stuck, and then rage quit thinking "AI can't do meaningful things."
+That's why I want this course to cover both approaches, but with a focus on making your code **more robust and reliable**.
+I don't want to see people try vibe coding, get stuck, and then rage quit, thinking "AI can't do meaningful things."
 Because it absolutely can – you just need to know how to work with it.
 (I'm optimistic about AI, but I try to keep myself realistic.)

 AI extends your ability, not replaces you.
 Think of it as a collaborative process between you and the AI, but you're still the driver.
 You're making the decisions about what to build and how it should work.
 Don't give in to it.
 You should be **in control**.